Shockvaluemedia/directfanz-project/DEMO_CONTENT_GUIDE.md

-# 🎨 DirectFanz Demo Content Guide
+# 🎨 DirectFanZProject Demo Content Guide

 ## 🌟 Overview

-This guide explains how to set up compelling demo content for DirectFanz that showcases the platform's features and attracts potential users.
+This guide explains how to set up compelling demo content for DirectFanZProject that showcases the platform's features and attracts potential users.

 ## 📊 Demo Content Structure